 Advanced Microeconometrics (Ph.D.)

 The purpose of this course is twofold.
 First, I propose to have us each reflect again on the philosophy of science, and not skip over the intersection of theory and empirics.
-To that end, you will learn data management and related skills that will allow you to better focus your efforts on testing interesting or important economic theory extracting relevant information from data that enable you to advance your research agenda.
+To that end, you will learn data management and related skills that will allow you to better focus your efforts on testing interesting and important economic theory, extracting relevant information from data that enable you to advance your research agenda.
 Second, I propose to expose you to econometric techniques that are frequently used in applied microeconomic research.
-It will not be my intent to go into great depth on any particular method but to provide you with enough knowledge of available methods to know when, and when not, to use employ them in your empirical research.
-Your self interest should demand that you read the related literature, be able to discuss the econometric techniques and the intersection of those techniques and contemporary economic issues, and mature in your understanding of the discipline.
-I will provide appropriate incentives to move you toward this end.
+It will not be my intent to go into great depth on any particular method but to provide you with enough knowledge of available methods to know when, and when not, to employ them in your research.